If you would like to receive the

 the taper if that symptom returns while tapering off the

 drug.
-An example of this can be made with the JNK
+An example of this can be made with the Neuro Endure

-after starting the JNK and anxiety creeps back when you
+starting the Neuro Endure Mini and anxiety creeps back when

-start reducing the medication, increase the JNK to 3
+you start reducing the medication, increase the Neuro Endure

 You can increase any of the supplements to eliminate the

-reduce the supplement back down again to the amount you
+the supplement back down again to the amount you were

 If you experience withdrawal side

-increase the supplements the day before you reduce the
+the supplements the day before you reduce the drug, wait 4

-drug, wait 4 days to ensure there is no withdrawal and
+days to ensure there is no withdrawal and then reduce the

-relative withdrawal free program for you, it is time to
+withdrawal free program for you, it is time to reduce the

 Reducing the medication is actually the easy part of the